Rhenish Republic: Background

-The Rhenish Republic is best understood as the aspiration of a poorly focused liberation struggle.
 The name was one applied by the short-lived separatist movement that erupted in the German Rhineland during the politically turbulent years following Germany's defeat in the First World War.
 The objectives of the many different separatist groups ranged widely, from the foundation of an autonomous republic to some sort of change in the status of the Rhineland within the Weimar Republic.
 Others advocated full integration of the Rhineland into France.
 Similar political currents were stirring in the south: June 1919 had seen the proclamation by Eberhard Haaß of the "Pfälzische Republik", centred on Speyer in the occupied territory of the Bavarian Palatinate.

 Rhenish separatism in the 1920s should be seen in the context of resentments fostered by economic hardship and the military occupation to which the previously prosperous region was subjected.
 After 1919, blame for defeat in the First World War was apportioned to (amongst others) the military or simply the French.
 France, like Germany, had been profoundly traumatised by the First World War and the conduct of its occupation of the left bank of the Rhine was perceived as unsympathetic, even among its Western wartime allies.
 Increasingly, however, blame was directed against the German government itself, in far-off Berlin.
 By 1923, as the German currency collapsed, the French occupation forces headquartered at Mainz (under the command of Generals Mangin and Fayolle) were having some success in their encouragement of anti-Berlin separatism in the occupied zones.

 After 1924, economic hardship slowly began to ease and a measure of brittle stability returned to Germany under the Weimar State.
 The appeal of Rhenish separatism, never a mass movement, was damaged by the violence employed by many of its more desperate supporters.
 The political temperature cooled after the French occupation of the Ruhr attracted increasingly strident criticism from Britain and the United States.
-Following the Dawes Plan in September 1924, an agreement to a slightly less punitive war reparations payment régime, the French vacated the Ruhr in the summer of 1925.
+Following the Dawes Plan in September 1924, an agreement to lower Germany's war reparations payments, the French vacated the Ruhr in the summer of 1925.
 The end of the Rhenish Republic can be dated at December 1924, when its leading instigator, Hans Adam Dorten (1880–1963), was obliged to flee to Nice.
 By 1930, when French troops also vacated the left bank of the Rhine, the concept of a Rhenish Republic, independent of Berlin, no longer attracted popular support.